whisney/ALMSS/README.md

 cd ALMSS
 python preprocessing.py
 ```
-An Excel file (), which stores information on gender, age, and labels, is required and is presented in the format below:
+An Excel file (metadata.xlsx), which stores information on gender, age, and labels, is required and is presented in the format below:

 | ID | age | sex | label |
 | :-----: | :----: | :----: | :----: |